Why the latest Trump crisis is a really big deal

 "It's the Russians -- we have been going through all this stuff," CNN senior political analyst David Gergen said.
 "Why is he giving information to the Russians of all people?"

-5. The international angle.
+5. The international angle

 Monday's explosive disclosures erupted at a time when the President is preparing to take his first steps on the world stage.
 He will leave Friday for a trip to Saudi Arabia, Israel, Italy and Belgium.